gbouras13/hybracter/README.md

 ## Description

 `hybracter` is designed for assembling bacterial isolate genomes using a long read first assembly approach.
-It scales massively using the embarassingly parallel power of HPC and Snakemake profiles.
+It scales massively using the embarrassingly parallel power of HPC and Snakemake profiles.
 It is designed for applications where you have isolates with Oxford Nanopore Technologies (ONT) long reads and optionally matched paired-end short reads for polishing.

-`hybracter` is desined to straddle the fine line between being as fully feature-rich as possible with as much information as you need to decide upon the best assembly, while also being a one-line automated program.
+`hybracter` is designed to straddle the fine line between being as fully feature-rich as possible with as much information as you need to decide upon the best assembly, while also being a one-line automated program.
 In other words, as awesome as Unicycler, but updated for 2023.
 Perfect for lazy people like myself.

 `hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targeted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.